strapi/strapi/docs/3.0.0-beta.x/guides/custom-admin.md

 **Path —** `./admin/src/containers/HomePage/index.js`

-In this new files, paste the current [HomePage container](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin/src/containers/HomePage/index.js) code.
+In this new file, paste the current [HomePage container](https://github.com/strapi/strapi/tree/master/packages/strapi-admin/admin/src/containers/HomePage/index.js) code.

 To run your application, you will have to run the `yarn develop --watch-admin` command.